Mountainwatch Guide To Mount Hotham

 There are plenty of groomed highways for laying it over on the corduroy.
 Photo: Hocking/ Hotham Alpine Resort

 When it comes to advanced terrain, this is where Hotham really comes into its own.
 On a ‘powder day’ head straight for Heavenly Valley where you can enjoy steep gullies and ridgelines as well as some great tree skiing in snowy weather.
-From here it’s time load the Gotcha chair which accesses some of Australia’s best heart pumping expert terrain.
+From here it’s time to load the Gotcha chair which accesses some of Australia’s best heart-pumping expert terrain.
 If your legs aren’t spent by now, then finish a powder morning with a lap on ‘One Tree Hill’ accessed from the Orchard Chair.

 Backcountry (where to find the goods)